bluesage13/Byzantine-Chain-Replication/README.md

 Olympus to create the keys for signing.
 The public keys of all elements are shared on request.
 Fault Injection: If failure and triggers are mentioned in the configuration file then the necessary failures are injected during runtime in replicas when the trigger occurs.
+Client Polling for Reconfiguration : Each client waits for client_timeout period and broadcasts the operation to all replicas on timeout.
+Before broadcasting it enquires Olympus for new configuration.

 WORKLOAD GENERATION
 ================================================================================